pyeventsourcing/kurrentdbclient/README.md

 The `stream_position` attribute is a Python `int`, used to indicate the position in a stream at which an event was recorded.

-In EventStoreDB, a "stream position" is an integer representing the position of a recorded event in a stream.
+In KurrentDB, a "stream position" is an integer representing the position of a recorded event in a stream.
 Each recorded event is recorded at a position in a stream.
 Each stream position is occupied by only one recorded event.
 New events are recorded at the next unoccupied position.
 All sequences of stream positions are zero-based and gapless.